Neamar/cryptocrypt.online/README.md

 ### self-hosting: the easy way

 This is not the cheapest way, but it's easy.
-Ensure you have an account on Sendgrid.
+Ensure you have an account to send mail from (Sendgrid, Mailchimp, or your own email like GMail).
 Ensure you have an account on Heroku.

 Click the button below.